 Are there any alternatives to a posterior repair?

-If you have only a mild prolapse, your doctor will usually recommend that you have a posterior repair only after you have tried simple treatments such as pelvic-floor exercises or treating any constipation.
+If you have only a mild prolapse, your doctor will usually recommend that you have a posterior repair only after you have tried simple treatments.

 What does the operation involve?